Primitive neuroectodermal tumour (PNET)

 PNET (pronounced pee-net) stands for a group of tumours known as Primitive Neuro Ectodermal Tumours.
 Doctors use this term to group these tumours together because the tumour cells look similar under a microscope.

-PNETs develop from cells that are left over from the earliest stages of a baby’s development in the womb.
+PNETs develop from cells that are left over in the body from the earliest stages of the development of the nervous system.
 Normally these cells are harmless.
 But occasionally they turn into a cancer.
 These cancers are more common in children than adults.

 Doctors use the term PNET to classify the tumour.
 They are divided into two main groups